Probate Litigation Lawyer Near Decatur, TX

 Texas probate statutes provide for both dependent and independent estate administration.

-Texas probate statutes provide for both dependent and independent estate administration.
+Probate law in Decatur, TX, sets parameters for both dependent and independent estate administration.
 Carrillo | Sipes | Tibbels has a probate litigation lawyer who can help with the management and transfer of an estate.
-The dependent process generally occurs when the decedent has died without having a will in place or there is a need for court oversight.
-This means the courts will appoint an administrator of the estate and issue Letters of Administration.
-This also means the probate process will last at least six months, providing creditors an opportunity to file claims against the estate.
-If you are appointed as an administrator, you have a responsibility to file a proper accounting with the court and request permission from the court whenever you make any distribution from assets of the estate.
-We can help you through the probate process, which can be very complicated.
+The dependent process generally occurs when the decedent has died without having a will in place or requires the court to appoint an administrator and issue Letters of Administration.
+This means the probate process will last at least six months, providing creditors an opportunity to file claims against the estate.
+If you hire a probate law attorney, we will assist with filing proper accounting with the court and request permission whenever you make any distribution related to the estate.
+Consult with our office about the complicated probate process and we will handle it on your behalf.

-The loss of a loved one is a difficult time in one’s life, as emotions run high and grief lingers.
+- Contested Probate: The loss of a loved one is a difficult time in one’s life, as emotions run high and grief sets in.
 Too often heirs find themselves feuding over the estate division or the validity of a will, which is when hiring a professional can be highly advantageous.

-If you live in North Texas, including Wise, Jack, Montague, Denton, or Tarrant County and you recently lost a loved one, contact Carrillo | Sipes | Tibbels for legal assistance with estate transfers and management.
+If you live in Decatur, TX, and you recently lost a loved one, contact Carrillo | Sipes | Tibbels for legal assistance with estate transfers and management.
 Our probate litigation lawyer will discuss these options with you and help you determine the best way to settle your loved one’s estate.
 Contact us today at (940) 627-0006 to schedule a consultation.

 “We chose Mary Lois to represent us in our son’s adoption which turned into an unusual, complicated situation.
 Mary Lois treated this as the vulnerable, delicate situation it was.
 She was attentive, responsive and empathetic but above all she was informed and went above and beyond in moments that were out of the ordinary.
 I have and will continue to recommend her to all those I come in contact with who are in need of representation.
 I appreciate and admire the human approach she takes in her profession.”